lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Composite schemes' signatures provide important properties for multi-key environments such as non-separability and key-binding.
 For more information on the additional security properties and their applicability to multi-key or hybrid environments, please refer to {{I-D.hale-pquip-hybrid-signature-spectrums}} and the use of labels as defined in {{Bindel2017}}

-A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.
+A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding verification public key.

 ### Composite-ML-DSA.Sign